WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/tutorials/advanced/skalds_vigor.md

 ## Adding a Prerequisite

 First let's make sure the feat is only available to character with the Raging Song feature.
-There's a category of components to implement feature preqrequisites.
+There's a category of components to implement feature prerequisites.
 You can find them by searching `Prerequisite` in the `FeatureConfigurator` API or the decompiler.

 For this use `AddPrerequisiteFeature` and pass in the Raging Song feature.
 You can find the Raging Song feature using [BubblePrints](https://github.com/factubsio/BubblePrints) or by searching `FeatureRefs`: